ldodds/wishlist-monitor/README.md

 Installation
 ------------

-The code should run with Ruby 1.8.7 or higher.
+The code should run with Ruby 2 or higher.
 You'll need to install a few gems:

-	sudo gem install hpricot json
+	bundle install

 Create the following file: